Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Introduction

-The paradigmatic model for studies of spin relaxation in graphene is the two-dimensional (2D) Hamiltonian of massless Dirac fermions supplemented with a (uniform or random) Bychkov-Rashba interaction \cite{Bychkov_Rashba_84}.
-This type of SOC has its origin in perturbations breaking the inversion symmetry, which include substrate-induced electric fields, adatoms, and ripple-induced gauge fields \cite{Pesin_NatMat2012,Han_NatNano2014}.
-The Bychkov-Rashba interaction in graphene (hereafter referred to as Rashba SOC for brevity) can be seen as a non-Abelian gauge field that couples to the intrinsic pseudospin of Dirac fermions, enabling spin relaxation upon impurity scattering \emph{e.g.,} via the familiar Dyakanov-Perel (DP) mechanism \cite{Wu10}.
+Graphene with random Rashba SOC has been recently shown to host novel charge-to-spin conversion effects by means of a quantum extension of the Boltzmann transport theory \cite{Huang_PRB2016,Huang_PRL2017}.
 Previous theoretical descriptions of spin relaxation in such 2D Dirac-Rashba models were based on semiclassical approximations \cite{Ochoa_12,Zhang_NJP2012}.
 On the other hand, a fully quantum-mechanical theory of spin--orbit-coupled transport{} in the static (DC) limit has been formulated recently by the authors \cite{Milletari_PRL2017,Offidani_PRL2017}.
-Analogously to the 2D electron gas (2DEG) case \cite{Dimitrova_PRB2005,Raimondi_PRB2006,Raimondi_Annalen2012}, it was shown that impurity scattering corrections exactly balance the intrinsic generation of spin Hall current for nonmagnetic disorder, $\langle\mathcal{J}_{\bar{i}}^{z}\rangle_{\mathcal{E}_{i}}=0$, where $i=(x,y),\,\bar{i}\perp i$ and $\mathcal{E}_{i}$ is an external DC electric field \cite{Milletari_PRL2017}.
-The vanishing of the spin Hall effect in this model is connected to the establishment of a robust nonequilibrium in-plane spin polarization $\langle S_{\bar{i}}\rangle_{\mathcal{E}_{i}}\neq0$ {[}inverse spin-Galvanic effect (ISGE){]} \cite{Offidani_PRL2017}.
+Analogously to the 2D electron gas (2DEG) case \cite{Dimitrova_PRB2005,Raimondi_PRB2006,Raimondi_Annalen2012}, it was shown that impurity scattering corrections exactly balance the intrinsic generation of spin Hall current for spin-independent disorder, $\langle\mathcal{J}_{\text{SH}}\rangle_{\boldsymbol{\mathcal{E}}}=0$, where $\boldsymbol{\mathcal{E}}$ is an external DC electric field \cite{Milletari_PRL2017}.
+The vanishing of the spin Hall effect in this model is connected to the establishment of a robust nonequilibrium in-plane spin polarization $\langle\text{\textbf{S}}\rangle_{\boldsymbol{\mathcal{E}}}\neq0$ with $\text{\textbf{S}\ensuremath{\perp}}\boldsymbol{\mathcal{E}}$, known as inverse spin-Galvanic effect (ISGE) \cite{Offidani_PRL2017}.
 However, a time-dependent framework able to unveil how the steady state is reached within the 2D Dirac-Rashba model is yet to be developed.
 In this paper, we address this problem.
 We derive the coupled spin-charge drift-diffusion equations for nonmagnetic disorder and generic homogeneous perturbations by means of the diagrammatic technique for disordered electrons.
 A similar approach has been adopted very recently in the context of 2DEGs with both Bychkov-Rashba and Dresselhaus interactions \cite{Maleki_CondMatt2017}, where it was shown perfect agreement between the Kubo diagrammatic formalism and the Keldysh SU(2) gauge theory \cite{Gorini_PRB2017}.
-In this work, we extend the standard quantum diagrammatic formalism to accommodate the enlarged $2$ (spin) $\otimes$ 2 (pseudospin) Clifford structure of the 2D Dirac--Rashba model, for which the diffuson operator is 16-dimensional.
+In this work, we extend the standard quantum diagrammatic formalism to accommodate the enlarged $2$ (spin) $\otimes$ 2 (pseudospin) Clifford structure of the 2D Dirac--Rashba model leading to a 16-dimensional diffuson operator in the absence of intervalley scattering.
 We find that the typical DP relation connecting the spin relaxation time (SRT) and the momentum lifetime in the weak SOC regime, that is $\tau_{s}\propto\tau^{-1}$ for $\lambda\tau\ll1$, where $\lambda$ is the SOC strength, holds at all orders in the scattering potential strength.
 The meaning and interpretation of our results for the SRTs can be also clarified by the SU(2) covariant conservation laws inherent to the diagrammatic (perturbative) structure, whose usage allows us derive the DP relation even in the zero-frequency limit.
-In particular, we provide the analytical expression of $\tau_{s}$ in the unitary limit of very strong scattering.
+In particular, we provide the analytical expression of $\tau_{s}$ in the unitary limit of very strong potential scattering.